KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 <p align="center">
 <img src="images/simpleSparseAccessor.png" /><br>
-<a name="simpleSparseAccessor-png"></a>Image 5e: The result of rendering the simple sparse accessor asset
+<a name="simpleSparseAccessor-png"></a>Image 5e: The result of rendering the simple sparse accessor asset.
 </p>

-The example contains two accessors.
-One for the indices of the mesh, and one for the vertex positions.
+The example contains two accessors: one for the indices of the mesh, and one for the vertex positions.
 The one that refers to the vertex positions defines an additional `accessor.sparse` property, which contains the information about the sparse data substitution that should be applied:

 ```javascript